ys2714/zebra-sdk-kotlin-wrapper/README.md

-# EMCHH Zebra SDK Kotlin Wrapper
+# Non-Official Zebra SDK Kotlin Wrapper
 a kotlin wrapper of EMDK and DataWedge API, build for quick develop demo apps

 ## Purpose